Serrin's overdetermined theorem within Lipschitz domains: Introduction

 where $H_*$ is the dual function of $H$.
 Moreover, this implies that $\Omega$ and $K$ are homothetic. \end{thm}

-\begin{rem} We provide a series of remarks below to clarify the context and technical aspects of our results. \begin{enumerate} \item Given that an ellipsoid $K$ centered at the origin can be transformed into the unit ball via a linear map $L$, by precomposing $u$ with $L^{-1}$, one can directly analyze the problem within the framework of the standard Euclidean norm.
-In fact, our method holds promise for generalization to encompass general Wulff shapes (under suitable regularity assumptions on $K$), while one has to impose several restrictive assumptions on $Du$.
-This is due to our reliance on harmonic analysis techniques applied to linear operators, where the linearized operator in our problem inherently involves $Du$.
-These additional constraints might render the problem less interesting.
-Nevertheless, we still present and prove the theorem using terminologies that facilitate its extension to the general Wulff shape scenario (under certain assumptions).
+\begin{rem} We provide a series of remarks below to clarify the context and technical aspects of our Theorem~\ref{main thm} and Theorem~\ref{main thm 2}. \begin{enumerate} \item Due to our reliance on harmonic analysis techniques applied to linear operators, we have to require some assumptions inherently involves $Du$; see Defintion~\ref{DKP defn} and Theorem~\ref{KP} below.
+In particular, the smallness of the local Lipschitz constant $L$ should be understood via \cite[Definition 2.2]{DPR2017}, which is valid whenever the domain is $C^1$.

-Additionally, our approach also yields an alternative proof for the case when $\Omega$ is Lipschitz, as discussed in \cite{FZ2025} (within more general class of domains), and introduce a novel approach to address \cite[Question 7.1]{HLL2024}.
 It is also crucial to acknowledge that the proof in \cite{FZ2025} heavily depends on a set of properties unique to the Laplacian, so extending that approach to the anisotropic case appears to be non-trivial.

-\item The core technique underlying our result involves proving that the non-tangential maximal function $N_*(|Du|)$ belongs to $L^{2+\delta}(\partial\Omega)$ for some $\delta>0$.
+\item The core technique underlying both of our results involves proving that the non-tangential maximal function $N_*(|Du|)$ belongs to $L^{2+\delta}(\partial\Omega)$ for some $\delta>0$.
 This estimate is then applied to control the $L^2$-convergence of $H(Du)$ to $\mathbf {c}$ as $\ez\to 0$, where $\Omega_\ez=\{u>\ez\}$.
 Recall that in \cite{FZ2025}, $u$ is shown to be Lipschitz continuous up to the boundary (under a weaker assumption \eqref{FZ measure density}), providing an $L^\infty$-analog of this dominance.

 While the $L^{2+\delta}$-integrability of the non-tangential maximal function of $|Du|$ is well established for harmonic functions in more general domains (including Lipschitz domains), the Lipschitz regularity assumption is crucial for analyzing restrictions of $W^{2,\,2}$-functions; see the proof of Proposition~\ref{KP}.
+Indeed, (a variant of) the second order Sobolev regularity of $u$ also turns out to be crucial in generalizing the method in \cite{FZ2025} in the forthcoming manuscript \cite{FZ2026}.
 Consequently, this limitation prevents us from further extending our results to broader classes of domains.

 \item Similar to \cite{FZ2025}, our approach follows Weinberger's framework \cite{W1971}.
 Readers familiar with \cite{BNST2008} may wonder whether its techniques could be adapted here.
 Notably, the proof in \cite{BNST2008} relies solely on the minimum principle for $u$, without requiring the maximum principle for $|Du|$ or the Hopf boundary lemma.
 However, extending their method would necessitate $L^3$-convergence of $|Du|$ on $\partial\Omega_{\ez}$ to the boundary value $\mathbf {c}$, a condition that remains unclear even in Lipschitz domains, especially when the dimension is high. \end{enumerate} \end{rem}